Department of Biological Sciences

 BIO 729.
 Microbiology in Everyday Life.
 (3 Credits)

-I, II.
-Microbes in medicine,agriculture, and industry; emphasis on teaching microbiology in the classroom.
+A. Microbes in medicine, agriculture, and industry; emphasis on teaching microbiology in the classroom.
 Course open to Biology-Teaching or Education majors.

 BIO 731.
 Principles Molecular Biology.
 (4 Credits)